nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-13.md

 3. Mine until 1:50 am.
 4. Deposit your entire inventory into the Chest.
 Withdraw the following:
    - The most profitable item stacks as calculated by the spreadsheet
-   - Do not withdraw any Ore or Coal.
+   - Do not withdraw any of the following:
+     - Ore
+     - Bars
+     - Coal
+     - Stone
+     - Your Weapon
 5. Pass out.

 ### Day's end